FlagOpen/FlagGems/docs/pointwise_dynamic.md

 - output allocation.

 - infer the rank of the task-space.
 This is a factor related to the code generation which depends on the arguments.
-It also involes trying to reduce the dimension of task-space to 1 when all pre-allocated tensors are dense and non-overlapping and have the same size and strides at all dimensions.
+It also involes trying to reduce the dimension of task-space to 1 when all pre-allocated tensors are dense and non-overlapping and have the same size and stride for each dimension.

 Pre-allocated output tensors can also be passed into `PointwiseDynamicFunctions`.
 In the cases where there are pre-allocated tensors in output tensors, the shape, layout, dtype and device of theses pre-allocated tensors are respected and checked.